Youmei-luo/AI-Programing/README.md

   * Find regression equation to estimate height from UMA age
   * The loss function which wanted to minimize is defined as the mean square error
 * neural-network1.ipynb
+  * To make learn the correct method how to buy snacks
   * Learn the calculation procedure of neural network (simple perceptron)